CadeBrown/cadebrown.github.io/_posts/2020-10-21-kata-2-ckc-parsing.md

 ```

 It's pretty simple, allows us to create and free ASTs, as well as add children nodes.
 We could write traversal algorithms now, but we'll just write them for whatever application we want (since we may want special behavior).

+We use `ast_push(self, child)` to add `child` to the list of sub-nodes for `self`.

 We use `intptr_t` for the integral value, since that will be the largest (native) integer size we really need to deal with.